Explore More at the Coastal Discovery Museum

 AND GARDENS

 Come stroll through 68-acres of trails, gardens, live oaks, salt marsh, and open fields.
-You can see our horses out grazing in their pasture or walk into our butterfly habitat in the summer when it is full of life - both butterflies and flowers.
+Walk into our butterfly habitat in the summer when it is full of life - both butterflies and flowers.
 Enjoy our outdoor sculptures and have a picnic under the shade of an historic live oak.
 You might visit to explore and learn about the natural history and cultural heritage of the Lowcountry, but you may leave with a sense of the Island's peace and tranquility that you can only find at Honey Horn.

 Don't forget to get photos with the family so you can take all your memories back home and think about what you want to do next time you visit!

-Come stroll through 68-acres of trails, gardens, live oaks, salt marsh, and open fields.
-You can see our horses out grazing in their pasture or walk into our butterfly habitat in the summer when it is full of life - both butterflies and flowers.
+AND GARDENSCome stroll through 68-acres of trails, gardens, live oaks, salt marsh, and open fields.
+Walk into our butterfly habitat in the summer when it is full of life - both butterflies and flowers.
 Enjoy our outdoor sculptures and have a picnic under the shade of an historic live oak.
 You might visit to explore and learn about the natural history and cultural heritage of the Lowcountry, but you may leave with a sense of the Island's peace and tranquility that you can only find at Honey Horn.

 Don't forget to get photos with the family so you can take all your memories back home and think about what you want to do next time you visit!